 - Magadan

 These are only examples of medications containing benzodiazepine.
-It’s a good idea to consider the contents and possible side-effects of any medication before you drive.
+There are many other types of psychiatric medicines that you shouldn’t take while driving.
+It’s a good idea to consider the contents and possible side effects of any medication before you drive.

 Arrests for DUID Charges in Los Angeles

-You may face criminal charges if you operate a vehicle after taking a benzodiazepine.
+Since it can be illegal to drive on benzodiazepines, you may face criminal charges if you operate a vehicle after taking your anxiety medication.
 However, these charges may not always result in a conviction.
-You may get stopped by a police officer if they believe you were driving in an unsafe manner.

-Police officers may ask you to complete field sobriety tests after you are stopped.
+If a police officer believes you are driving in an unsafe manner, they may pull you over and ask you to complete a field sobriety test.
 They may also have you perform breath tests.
 Benzodiazepines will not show up on a breath test.
 However, they may require you to perform a blood or urine test if you are arrested.

 Benzodiazepines may show up on these tests.
 However, these medications may remain in your blood for a significant amount of time after you take them.
 This means that you may not be impaired by the medication, even if it’s still in your system.